imnick48/chatForge/README.md

 ### **2. Add Your API Key**

-Create a `.env` file in the backend directory:
+In the `.env` file in the backend directory:

 ```
 OPENROUTER_API_KEY=your_api_key_here